garyForeman/fizzbuzz/README.md

 # fizzbuzz

-fizzbuzz API with deployment and CI/CD on Microsoft Azure
+Figuring out how deploy a Flask API contained in Docker to the Microsoft Azure cloud for both API hosting and CI/CD pipelines.